caleb-sideras/temporary-framework-website/README.md

 ## TODO

-1. Example routes are always returning the whole page
-    - navigating between dynamic routes and regular routes throws off temporary -> returning whole page
-    - why are we using the path passed in from request object opposed to the path we have from searching the dir?

 2. Delete/create default files on BUILD - > html/css/js delete
     - so we dont want to just delete all the files in this dir - simply because users might add shit to this?
     - store files we saved so we can remove them?